Skip to main content

 Over the last 50 years, the proportion of the UK population dying from cancer (the cancer death rate) has fallen by more than a fifth (22%) – from around 328 per 100,000 people in 1973 to around 252 per 100,000 in 2023.

-These figures are a testament the progress we’ve made in preventing, detecting and treating cancer.
+These figures are a testament to the progress we’ve made in preventing, detecting and treating cancer.
 Today, 1 in 2 people diagnosed with the disease will survive it for at least 10 years, compared to just 1 in 4 in the early 1970s.
 And we’re on the cusp of many more improvements.

 Speaking from the world’s largest cancer conference, the American Society of Clinical Oncology (ASCO) annual meeting in Chicago, Dr Catherine Elliott, our director of research, said that the studies she’d seen “send a message of hope to people affected by cancer”.